60+ Creative Virtual Fundraising Ideas for Nonprofit Events to Bring Your Community Together Online While Raising Vital Funds

 But if you want to create a scavenger hunt that's accessible to people from anywhere in the world, you could host the whole thing online.

 Just get a developer to switch up your website, hiding messages across the pages to give participants clues.
-You might hide a riddle on the biography of the nonprofit founder, which leads users to the next clue on the product page of your online store, and so on.
+You might hide a riddle in the biography of the nonprofit founder, which leads users to the next clue on the product page of your online store, and so on.
 You can offer a prize to everybody who completes the hunt successfully — even if it's something as simple as a digital download.

 - Gaming tournaments

-It's no secret that online gaming is is a pretty big deal, so why not getting on the trend by hosting your own online gaming tournament?
+It's no secret that online gaming is a pretty big deal, so why not get on the trend by hosting your own online gaming tournament?
 The game you go for could be anything, from Minecraft to Monopoly, but try to choose a game that's currently popular or trending to maximize the interest you get.
 What are all the biggest gaming YouTubers currently playing?

 Another option would be for every participant to “represent” a nonprofit or cause of their choice.
+Don’t forget to ask your participants to share your event on their social media to bring more exposure and free marketing to your fundraiser and your organization.

 - Brand design contests